 As per the rituals and traditions, those who believe in Lord Ganesha invite him to their homes for prosperity and wealth.
 Symbolized by a statue, Lord Ganesha is flooded with prayers and a great sense of reverence.
 After these 10 days of devotion and prayers, his journey comes to an end and he is thanked for all the blessings which he brought with him.
 In 2020, the Anant Chaturdashi festival will be celebrated on September 1.

 Moreover, Anant Chaturdashi also has a brief history that comes with it.

 As per the stories, legends, and beliefs, we can say that the Ganesh Visarjan began in the period of the Maratha Empire mainly in the era of Chhatrapati Shivaji.
 However, this fun and frolic ritual was somewhat extinguished during the British Raj due to the atrocities which they subjected to the Indians with, but was again revived during the Indian struggle as a source of perpetual motivation for the freedom fighters.

 And as per the mythology, this festival traces an interesting story to its roots.

 Did you know that there is also a story behind the reason for praying to God Anant?

 Once upon a time, there was a girl, Sushila.
 Her father, Sumant, was a Brahmin who remarried a woman named Karkash after Sushila’s mother passed away.

 But Sushila’s stepmother used to harass her and give her a lot of trouble.

-While they were travelling, they passed from a nearby river.
-Seeing the river, Kaundinya thought to cool himself off for a little and went for a bath.
+While they were traveling, they passed from a nearby river.
+Seeing the river, Kaundinya thought to cool himself off for a while and went for a bath.

 Then a cobra is made out of sacred grass named Darbha and is put in a basket made of bamboo for worshipping.
 The materials used for worship include scented flowers, an oil lamp, and incense sticks.
 Some of the food prepared is offered to the snake.